lrleon/prodcon/Readme.md

    even a more sophisticated approach (pimpl idiom for example), and

-2. A `src` directory containing the source implementation would be used and every unit would be compiled.
+2. A `src` directory containing the source implementation would be used and every source unit would be compiled and linked to the resulting target program.